 Boxed beards are full face beard styles with sharp well-groomed lines and edges, which sometimes make them resemble a box or frame around your jawline.

-In a proper boxed beard style the cheek line should either be a straight line or have an angular step-cut, and the neckline is typically trimmed closer to the natural edge of the jawline compared to most other beard styles (which normally have the neckline close to the Adam’s apple).
+In a proper boxed beard style the cheek line should either be a straight line or have an angular step-cut, and the neckline of the beard is typically trimmed closer to the natural edge of the jawline compared to most other beard styles (which normally have the neckline close to the Adam’s apple).

 What is also characteristic to the boxed beard is that the whole beard is trimmed down to an even length thorough the face, contributing to the clean and sharp look of which the style is known for.